riverrun/genxword/README.rst

 python-gi-cairo (if you are using a Debian-based system), pango (gir1.2-pango-1.0) and gtksourceview3 (gir1.2-gtksource-3.0).

-Windows users can download theses dependencies from `here <http://sourceforge.net/projects/pygobjectwin32/files/?source=navbar>`__ When installing python-gobject, you also need to install gtk3, pango, gdk-pixbuf and gtksourceview3.
+Windows users can download these dependencies from `here <http://sourceforge.net/projects/pygobjectwin32/files/?source=navbar>`__ When installing python-gobject, you also need to install gtk3, pango, gdk-pixbuf and gtksourceview3.